kristianmandrup/require-magic/README.markdown

 # Require-Me ##

 Includes a DSL for requiring files and folders and some also some static utility functions which can be used in combination.
 These tools in combination facilitates managing requiring various subfolder structures.
+FIXED

 ## Require DSL ##